National Family Fund – Unprecedented donations in calls for justice

 source: National Memorial Family Fund | published: 14 June 2020

-Initially triggered by the tragic death of George Floyd, international protests and a Tweet from Oonagh Ryder (@oonskie) and subsequent follow-up Tweets by Lucy Brisbane McKay (@lucybrisbane) and others, we have seen unprecedented donations to the National Mikey Powell Memorial Family Fund (NMPMFF) in May and June 2020.
+Initially triggered by the controversial death of George Floyd, subsequent international protests and a Tweet from Oonagh Ryder and subsequent follow-up Tweets by Lucy Brisbane McKay (@lucybrisbane) and others, we received unprecedented donations to the National Mikey Powell Memorial Family Fund (NMPMFF) in May and June 2020.

 During this period we received over 900 single donations, and monthly donors increase from a few dozen to 140+ and thereby ensuring good levels of regular donor income.

-This has meant that the NMPMFF are now poised to open their first ever funding round since it launched the original Crowdfunder appeal in September 2015.
+This has meant that the NMPMFF is now poised to open the first ever funding round since it launched the original Crowdfunder appeal in September 2015.

 Tippa Naphtali (founder of the National Memorial Family Fund) said;